yakmandji/Grim-dawn-map-marker-tool/README.md

 - Save your changes
 - Done

-Not necessary but to use it locally on your machine, download all files from Github and simply launch the index.html file.
+Online version is recommanded, but to use it locally on your machine, download all files from Github and simply launch the index.html file.

 ⚠️ Disclaimer